Willi Graf

 After finishing school Willi Graf had to perform the mandatory Reichsarbeitsdienst (Reich Labour Service).
 Beginning in winter 1938 he studied medicine in Bonn.
 In January 1940 he was drafted to the Wehrmacht and had to serve as a medical orderly until April 1942.
 During this time he witnessed the terrible warfare and the suffering of the civilian population in the Soviet Union which touched him deeply.

 In April 1942, Willi continued his studies in Munich.
 He was assigned to the 2.
-Studentenkompanie (Second Student Company) where he met Hans Scholl and Alexander Schmorell.
-They were like-minded critical attitude towards the Nazi regime and became close friends.
+Studentenkompanie (Second Students’ Company) where he met Hans Scholl and Alexander Schmorell.
+They were like-minded, also in their critical attitude towards the National Socialist regime, and became close friends.

 Together with his sister Anneliese Graf he was detained on 18 February 1943, the same day, Hans and Sophie Scholl were arrested.
 The Volksgerichtshof (People’s Court) sentenced Willi Graf to death on 19 April 1943, along with Alexander Schmorell and Kurt Huber.